I have developed and made significant contributions to the following open source software packages:

 - Scaling up Falcon: TMVA implementation of neural networks for multi-jet regression (2017)

-ROOT/TMVA – The Toolkit for Multivariate Data Analysis
+ROOT/TMVA/SOFIE – The Toolkit for Multivariate Data Analysis

 The Toolkit for Multivariate Data Analysis provides a ROOT-integrated machine-learning environment for the processing and parallel evaluation of sophisticated machine learning classification and regression techniques.